 I was thinking last year that the adaptation of The Lord of the Rings to the silver screen only a few months after 9-11 would mean that someone, somewhere, was bound to think that “The Two Towers” either had something to do with the World Trade Center or took its title from real-life inspiration.
 It seemed logical that folks who had never read Tolkien would at least be put in mind of the attack, and that children might readily regard The Lord of the Rings as a new story inspired by recent events or by such luminaries as Star Wars.
 Well, as it turns out, at a screening of the new “Harry Potter” movie I did hear a child behind me, after a preview for “The Two Towers,” refer to the movie as “Twin Towers.”
 But I’ve also heard three adults, including my fiancée, refer to it that way – and none of them corrected themselves.
 One, my friend Albert, is even a fan of the books.
 As a fellow fan, I drew his attention to it, and he responded, “C’mon, man, you can’t help it.”

-I know that Tolkien denigrated allegories and denied that his work was an allegory for the World Wars, which took place when he wrote the books.
+I know that Tolkien denigrated allegories and denied that his work was an allegory for the World Wars.
 But I’m not sure he would have objected if people found in his works allusions to real life, or if they found events and characters that illustrated history or current events.
 After all, what he meant by allegory was a work where everything was a clear, intentional symbol for something else.
 Events and characters in such works really were obvious, consciously written disguises for things other than themselves.
 Each fictional item pointed to a definite item in the real world, and in a sense there would be only one correct way of interpreting the items in the story – a reader drawing specific parallels from history or current events would be, for each item, definitely right or definitely wrong.

 Clearly Tolkien is right to deny that he had any conscious intention of incarnating the events around him in fictional symbols; and anyone is wrong who says or implies, for instance, that the Ring of Power is a symbol for the atomic bomb as surely as if the author intended it to be.
 That much I think we can all agree on.
 But it does seem to me equally self-evident that all great literature illuminates reality, and makes us think of people, ideas, and events that we know.
 Tolkien wished no less for his great work, and specifically argued that fantasy, at its best, shed light on life itself.
 In my earliest essays on Tolkien, before seeing the movies, I did draw many parallels between Middle-Earth and the events of Tolkien’s time, precisely because I could not help doing so, as my friend Albert put it.